 Step 2: Determine How Much Battery Power You Need

-Upgrading to lithium batteries can be a game-changer when boondocking.
+Upgrading to lithium batteries is generally considered the best upgrade possible for boondocking.
 Lithium batteries are 1/5 the weight, 2-3x more powerful, and last 10x longer than their lead-acid counterparts.
 Additionally, they require little to no maintenance, offer a 100% depth of discharge, and are safe enough to be mounted anywhere in your RV.
+They also have no issue with partial discharges and charges, making them ideal for solar power and partial generator charging.

 Step 3: Add in Necessary Components